habazut/WiThrottleProtocol/README.md

 ```
 Select the given locomotive address.
 The address must be in the form "Snnn" or "Lnnn", where the S or L represent a short or long address, and nnn is the numeric address.
 Returns ```true``` if the address was properly formed, ```false``` otherwise.

-Note that the WiThrottle library does not yet support adding multiple locomotives at the same time.
+The WiThrottleProtocol library does provides only basic support adding multiple locomotives at the same time.

 ```
 bool stealLocomotive(String address)